 Ayurvedic Oils, and, beeswax formulations line the shelf of health-food stores, yoga studios.
 However, what is good for your dosha?
 Should we use mahanarayana tailam for supporting our stiff joints, or, should we get sesame oil.
 S Appropriate use of actual Ayurvedic oils for daily self abhyanga, along with the proper dosha diet can help support Joint and Muscular Pain, osteoarthritis, Arthritis

 Ayurveda may support hair imbalances if not caused by a medical condition.
 Ayurveda support premature graying of hair, or, thinning Hair, Ayurveda suggests regular oiling of hair to nourish them.
 Even oily hair should be given nourishment by a cooling oil base of coconut.
 It is best to take or use these herbs under a qualified Ayurvedic practitioner.

 Please contact me by the contact form.
 Feel free to call me, however, I teach most days, and, if I am with a client I may not return your call immediately.

-Disclaimer: Please note that these statements are not verified by the FDA.
-Ayurveda is a complimentary health system and Ayurveda practitioners and their consultations are not intended for diagnosis, treatment, cure or prevention of any disease.
-If you have any health concern, please consult a physician, who can fully assess your needs and address them effectively.
+*Disclaimer: Please note that these statements are not verified by the FDA.
+Ayurveda is a complimentary health system and Ayurveda practitioners and their consultations are not intended for the diagnosis, treatment, cure, or prevention of any disease.
+If you have any health concerns, please consult a physician, who can fully assess your needs and address them effectively.

 **Ayurveda Doctor level membership with National Ayurvedic Medical Association.